 - In The Hunger Games.
 Katniss never kills President Snow directly.
-Instead she kills Rule of Escalating Threat leaving Snow at the mercy of the people.
+Instead she kills President Coin, leaving Snow at the mercy of the people.
 Sure, he died anyway but many people wanted it to be at her hands.

 - In Episode IV of Star Wars, A New Hope, Luke Skywalker never directly fights this film's Big Bad, Grand Moff Tarkin (Darth Vader was The Heavy in this film); he simply dies after he refuses to evacuate the Death Star, assuming that no one could actually pull off the kill shot.